avineshpvs/indic_tagger/README.md

 In this project, we build part-of-speech (POS) taggers and chunkers for Indian Languages.

-Languages supported: Telugu, Hindi, Tamil, Marathi, Punjabi, Kannada, Malayalam
+Languages supported: Telugu, Hindi, Tamil, Marathi, Punjabi, Kannada, Malayalam, Urdu, Bengali

 If you reuse this software, please use the following citation: